What if You’re Diagnosed?

 NTM lung disease can make your body create excess mucus in your airways.
 Using certain airway clearance techniques in addition to taking your medicine can help you clear the mucus from your lungs.

 Talk to your doctor about ways to manage mucus clearance.
-In addition, the resource below has examples of different techniques you can use:

 Sneaker